 Golf Croquet is a simpler version of the game which is ideal for beginners or where time is limited.
 Golf Croquet is still played competitively up to an international level and is preferred by some croquet clubs to Association Croquet.

-"Singles" with each player using 2 balls: Blue and Black vs Red and Yellow4 Players
+2 Players "Singles" with each player using 2 balls: Blue and Black vs Red and Yellow

 Starting the Game